 Studio mud. – mud. exists because everyone deserves beautiful porcelain objects.

 Roxana Bîra is one of the founders of Studio mud.
-She is an architect and for seven years she has been building a ceramic reality through which she interacts with the world to help people be more mindful of their daily rituals and more joyful in their encounters with the objects that surround them.
+She is an architect and for over eight years she has been building a ceramic reality through which she interacts with the world to help people be more mindful of their daily rituals and more joyful in their encounters with the objects that surround them.

 Cosmin Postolache is a composer and audio producer and created the sound design accompanying the Circular Catalysts exhibition.